 This first post is all that you need to read.
 Subsequent posts are about the writing of this document, some agreement and some dissent, etc. Copyright 2019 by Michael Cerkowski, aka LeftieBiker.
 Repost this freely but do not modify it without permission.
+It was written with significant input from the Leaf community on this site.

 Given the substantial investment involved in buying or leasing a new EV like the Leaf, and the special circumstances involved in driving any EV, I felt that it would be a good idea to create a guide to help prospective Leaf drivers (and for that matter most other EV shoppers) decide whether buying or leasing makes more sense to them.
 First, definitions: